wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 The basic VAA has two components -- a Header and a Body.

 Messages emitted by contracts need to be validated by the guardians before they can be sent to the target chain.
-Once a majority of guardians observe the message and finality has been achieved, the Guardians sign a keccak256 hash of the message body.
+Once a majority of guardians observe the message and finality has been achieved, the Guardians [sign a keccak256 hash of the message body](#signatures).

 The message is wrapped up in a structure called a VAA which combines the message with the guardian signatures to form a proof.

-VAAs are uniquely indexed by their `emitter_chain`, `emitter_address` and `sequence`.
-They can be obtained by querying a node in the Guardian Network or the [API](../../reference/api-docs/README.md) with this information.
+VAAs are uniquely indexed by the (`emitter_chain`, `emitter_address`, `sequence`) tuple.
+A VAA can be obtained by querying the Guardian [RPC](../../reference/sdk-docs/README.md#mainnet-guardian-rpc)  or the [API](../../reference/api-docs/README.md) with this information.

 These VAA's are ultimately what a smart contract on a receiving chain must process in order to receive a wormhole message.